BrianPin/brianpin.github.io/_posts/2017-03-05-java-learning-notes.markdown

 Have you ever went to a resturant that you finished your order, and the waiter gave you and electronic device for notification?
 That electronic device is the Java's Future<T> object in real world.

-Look at this example from an article from DZone:
+Look at this example from an article from DZone: [java.util.concurrent.Future Basics](https://dzone.com/articles/javautilconcurrentfuture)

 ```Java
 private final ExecutorService pool = Executors.newFixedThreadPool(10);